Read summarized version with:

 SASB: Sector-Specific and Financially Material

-Sustainability Accounting Standards Board (SASB) provides reporting standards for 77 different industries, each with its own set of ESG issues most likely to be financially material.
+The Sustainability Accounting Standards Board (SASB) provides reporting standards for 77.
+Each standard focuses on the specific ESG issues most likely to impact a company’s financial condition or operating performance.
 This framework is geared toward investors and capital markets.

 SASB standards help companies identify which ESG metrics are most relevant to their sector and how to report them in a way that links directly to financial performance.
 It’s often used alongside broader frameworks like GRI to give stakeholders a clearer view of risk and value drivers.
 SASB is now part of the International Financial Reporting Standards (IFRS) Foundation and has been rolled into the ISSB standards.